-When it comes to return process, some 3pl providers will offer different options such as processing returns and exchanges themselves or getting the packages back to senders.
-Since the complexity of your return process also affect your fulfillment strategies, if your return review procedure is very involved, you may want to partner with a 3pl fulfillment company handling your return management.
+When it comes to the return process, some 3pl providers will offer different options such as processing returns and exchanges themselves or getting the packages back to senders.
+Since the complexity of your return process also affects your fulfillment strategies, if your return review procedure is very involved, you may want to partner with a 3pl fulfillment company handling your return management.

 - What’s the total fulfillment cost?